Tholing: History

-Zanda is a Chinese name given to the ancient town known as Tholing, which was once the capital of the Ngari district in western Tibet.
+Tholing was once the capital of the Ngari district in western Tibet.
 The town, the monastery, and Tsaparang, a rocky range with forts, played an important role the history of Tibetan Buddhism in west Tibet.
 Tholing and Tsaparang were the capital cities of the Parang-Guge Kingdom during the 10-11th centuries when Tibetan Buddhism civilization developed.
 Tholing was on an important trade route between India and Tibet.
 The Guge Kingdom fell into ruins by the end of 17th century, after the Ladakh army seized this kingdom in 1630.